What Is Turner Syndrome?

 - a larger than usual number of moles on the skin

-Diagnosing Turner Syndrome
+How Is Turner Syndrome Diagnosed?

 Girls with Turner syndrome are usually diagnosed either at birth or around the time they might be expected to go through puberty.
-If a baby girl has some of the signs of Turner syndrome, a doctor will usually order a special blood test called a karyotype (pronounced: CARE-ee-eh-tipe).
+If a baby girl has some of the signs of Turner syndrome, a doctor will usually order a special blood test called a karyotype (pronounced: CARE-ee-oh-tipe).
 The test counts the number of chromosomes and can identify any that are abnormally shaped or have missing pieces.

 In some cases, there are no clear signs that a girl has the condition until she reaches the age at which she would normally go through puberty.